BenMaltby/IronVault-CryptoWallet/README.md

 ## Important security note

 This is a **prototype starter**, not a production wallet.
-Do not use this code to hold real assets.
-Build and demo only against **testnets**.
+We are not using this code to hold real assets.
+This Build and demo is only used against **testnets**.

 ## Quick start